What Is Attachment Parenting And How Does It Work?

 Crying, Sears believes, is a child’s way of expressing emotions.
 He advises AP parents to learn how to “read” or perform a "diagnosis" of their child’s cries and respond appropriately.
 Before it even gets to that point, Sears advises that parents should be doing everything possible to prevent crying, as once it has gotten to that point, things have already gone too far.

-Sears says that attachment parents should engage in a physical contact with the child, breastfeeding, and bed sharing as much as they can and also learn to read the signs of when a baby is about to cry so that the parents can stop it before it starts.
+Sears says that attachment parents should engage in physical contact with the child, breastfeeding, and bed sharing as much as they can and also learn to read the signs of when a baby is about to cry so that the parents can stop it before it starts.
 Sears argues that babies should never be left to cry because it can damage them, yet another American pediatrician, T. Berry Brazelton, says a certain amount of crying is normal and will not hurt the child.

 Beware of baby trainers

-Baby trainers is what Sears calls child development experts who offer advice to new parents about how to raise their child.
+Baby trainers are what Sears calls child development experts who offer advice to new parents about how to raise their children.
 He felt that too often, these experts encouraged mothers to go against their correct instincts about how to care for and respond to their infant.
 Instead, the baby trainers advised mothers to follow a set program or schedule of baby care, and Sears felt this interfered with bonding and forming a deep attachment.

 Is attachment parenting the right way to go for me?